 - The child is a ward of the state, or

-- The child’s parent(s) or guardians(s) are unknown or unavailable (this includes preschool as well as school-aged children).
+- The child’s parent(s) or guardian(s) are unknown or unavailable (this includes preschool as well as school-aged children).

 QUALIFICATION FOR SURROGATE PARENTS